 Fiji has three official languages-Fijian, Hindi and English-but there are some 300 communalects (variations) in the Fijian language.
-It's a good idea to learn a few Fijian words and before you know it you'll be saying Bula to all you meet!
+English is widespread and most young people speak English.
+Although some of the older generation may have difficulties speaking, most understand English.